rujula-yete/talbot-analysis/README.md

 #### automated_sirs_correction.jl

 This script uses the weights calculated in the previous file to correct the spot files.
 Line 16 is the directory with the files with spots, Line 31 is the weights file, and Line 49 has the output directory and file names.
 The first argument in Line 42 is the number of up-the-ramp samples in the spot exposures (in this case, 3), and Line 25 is where I adjust for the DCL data format.
 This can take several hours to run.
-The resulting 4900 corrected files are in `talbot_sirs_corrected2/`

 #### automated_sirs_darks_correction.jl